1-day / 2 dives

 Do I need to be drysuit certified to dive Davíðsgjá?

-You need to have a Drysuit certificate or proof of 10 logged drysuit dives.
+You need to have a Drysuit certificate or proof of 10 logged drysuit dives from within the last two years.